 Where designed, a vehicle detection system shall be provided with each new traffic signal.
 The vehicle detection system shall be an Aboveground Radar System for both presence and advanced detection, unless otherwise specified in the signal plans.
 Other acceptable systems shall include a.)
-Video systems and b.) loop detectors.
+Video systems, and b.) loop detectors.
+The vehicle detection system shall be fully compatible with the City of Council Bluffs' existing signalized infrastructure.